StratifyLabs/StratifyOS/guides/Overview.md

 # Stratify OS Overview

 Stratify OS is not like any other microcontroller operating system you have ever used.
-[It was built from the ground up for the ARM Cortex M architecture](Guide-ARM-Cortex-M.md) to solve the challenge of increasingly complex hardware designs and expanding software requirements.
+[It was built from the ground up for the ARM Cortex M architecture](ARM-Cortex-M.md) to solve the challenge of increasingly complex hardware designs and expanding software requirements.

 It does this by:

 - Building and Installing the OS independent of applications
-- Providing portable applications that can be run on any hardware with Stratify OS installed
+- Providing portable applications that can be run on any hardware running Stratify OS
 - Providing a cloud platform for board firmware updates, sharing pre-built applications, as well as storing and retrieving data

 > **Note.**
 >